 The Democrat Party's election boycott was hardly surprising, though it could have very dramatic consequences.
 The Democrats previously boycotted the 2006 election, and that election was subsequently invalidated.
 The consequent power vacuum ultimately led to a coup later that year.

-On 28th December, General Prayuth was asked to comment on persistent rumours of another military coup, and his answer was highly ambiguous.
+On 28th December, General Prayut was asked to comment on persistent rumours of another military coup, and his answer was highly ambiguous.
 He said, "That door is neither open nor closed.
 Everything depends on the situation", an extraordinary public admission and a sign of the army's continued sense of impunity.

-Prayuth was speaking after violent protests in Bangkok on Boxing Day, during which a police officer was shot and killed.
+Prayut was speaking after violent protests in Bangkok on Boxing Day, during which a police officer was shot and killed.
 Protesters led by Suthep were blocking access to the stadium where candidates were registering for the election.
 Police used tear gas and rubber bullets against the demonstrators, as they did in December when Suthep's supporters occupied Government House and other state buildings.

 Suthep has announced another protest scheduled for next week, claiming that he will "shut down Bangkok" on 13th January by blocking major intersections surrounding the city centre.
 He also set another of his many deadlines, issuing an ultimatum for Yingluck to resign before 15th January.